KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 KeyboardKit has other namespaces as well, for more specific capabilities, like ``KeyboardAction``, ``KeyboardLayout``, ``Callouts``, ``Dictation``, ``Feedback``, etc.

 Namespaces will not contain protocols, nor important types that are meant to be exposed as top-level types.
-This includes observable context and settings types, the ``KeyboardInputViewController`` and important components like ``SystemKeyboard``.
+This includes essential types like ``KeyboardInputViewController``, context and settings types like ``KeyboardContext`` and ``KeyboardSettings``, and important components like ``KeyboardView``.